Dick Milford: Later clerical career

-In 1947, he left his posts at both St Mary's and the Oxford Committee to become canon and chancellor of Lincoln Cathedral, having special responsibility for religious education in the diocese, including Lincoln Theological College.
-During this time, he wrote his first book, Foolishness to the Greeks (published in 1953), based on his talks for a university mission.

-In 1958, he became Master of the Temple in London.
-He found himself in conflict with the benchers on a number of issues, including the prosecution of Penguin Books related to the publication of Lady Chatterley's Lover; Milford appeared in the defence.
-He was again chairman of the Oxford Committee for Famine Relief from 1960 to 1965.
-In 1961, his second book The Valley of Decision was published, exploring the moral problems posed by atomic weapons (the book emerged from Milford's participation in a working party of the British Council of Churches).
+In 1947, Milford left his post at St Mary's to become canon and chancellor of Lincoln Cathedral, having special responsibility for religious education in the diocese, including Lincoln Theological College.
+In 1958, he became Master of the Temple in London, a change of milieu, and a found himself in conflict with the benchers on some issues.
+During the prosecution of Penguin Books related to the publication of Lady Chatterley's Lover, Milford appeared for the defence.